Academic Policies

 Veteran students should be aware that if they are using any military education benefit, withdrawal from a class may create a debt with the VA, their Service Branch, or Fordham.
 Before withdrawing from a class, such students should consult with the VA Certifying Officials in the Office of Academic Records.

-Students in master's and most advanced programs must maintain a B (3.0) grade point average (GPA) or higher to continue in their programs and to graduate, unless otherwise specified.
+Students in master's and most advanced (certificate/certification) programs must maintain a B (3.0) grade point average (GPA) or higher to continue in their programs and to graduate, unless otherwise specified.
 For students in Ed.D. and Ph.D. programs, a B+ (3.5) GPA or higher is required.
 Students' academic records are reviewed throughout their programs.
-If a student's GPA falls below the requirement, the school may require additional, alternative, or remedial coursework or other measures to assist the student to improve academic record.
-The student is placed on academic probation, which must be removed within one academic year.
-Failure to improve or to maintain the required GPA may result in termination of a student's matriculation.
+If a student's GPA falls below the requirement, the student may be placed on academic notice (i.e., probation) with an academic success and advisement plan (ASAP).
+The school may require additional, alternative, or remedial coursework or other measures to assist the student to improve academic record.
+The student placed on academic notice may be assigned a credit limit for registration.
+Failure to demonstrate adequate academic progress each term while on academic notice for up to two contiguous academic terms may result in dismissal.

 Attendance